icub-tech-iit/documentation/mkdocs/upkt/hand/docs/MAIS_HAND-support.md

-Mounting the cover (back of the hand): pass the foot of the back of the hand (cover) between the steel cable (tendon) and the palm of the hand (cover).
+Mounting the cover (back of the hand): pass the hook of the dorsum cover between the steel cable (tendon) and the palm of the hand (cover).
 See video

 <video style="display: block;margin-left: auto;margin-right: auto;width:70%; border:solid 1px" controls autoplay muted>